 Meals included: Breakfast, Dinner

 The road to Milford Sound has countless photo opportunities and short walks.
-The Mirror Lakes create perfectly clear reflections of the surrounding mountains and glacier formed meadows.
-Further along the road The Chasm Walk includes two walking bridges over the dramatic Cleddau River, while the surrounding ancient native beech forest creates a fascinating landscape.
-You'll pass through the Homer Tunnel, an incredible feat of engineering at 1219 metres long.
+The Mirror Lakes create perfectly clear reflections of the surrounding mountains and glacier-formed meadows.
+Further along, you'll pass through the Homer Tunnel, an incredible feat of engineering at 1219 metres long.
 Milford Sound is the only sound accessible by road, making it very popular to visit.
-Coming into the village you'll be greeted with an amazing view of Mitre Peak which rises spectacularly from the waters up to the sky.
-Real Journey cruises can take you out into the sound where you'll receive a wealth of information on how this magnificent area has been formed and experience first-hand the multitude of waterfalls that line the fiord.
+Coming into the village, you'll be greeted with an amazing view of Mitre Peak, which rises spectacularly from the waters up to the sky.
+Real Journey cruises can take you out into the sound where you'll receive a wealth of information on how this magnificent area has been formed and experience first-hand the multitude of waterfalls that line the fjord.

 Note: Please make sure to allow 2.5hrs to Milford Sound, this takes into account the current road works on the Milford Road."